JuliaDynamics/PredefinedDynamicalSystems.jl/README.md

 ```
 The alias `Systems` is also exported as a deprecation.

 **This module is provided purely as a convenience.
-Nothing here is tested, nor guaranteed to be stable in future versions.
+It does not have any actual tests, and it is not guaranteed to be stable in future versions.
 It is not recommended to use this module for anything else besides
 on-the-spot demonstrative examples.**